Sepand Amirsoleimani: Biography

 Sepand Amirsoleimani started acting at the age of 5 and has acted mostly in comedy films and series.
 He believes that acting does not provide financial security, and that's why he was a manager in a Food court for a while in addition to his main profession.

-He was also infected with Covid-19 in June 2021 and then underwent several surgeries to regain his health.
-His father Saeed Amirsoleimani and his sister Kamad Amirsoleimani are prominent Iranian actors.
+He was infected with COVID-19 in June 2021 and had to undergo several surgeries.
+His father Saeed Amirsoleimani and his sister Kamand Amirsoleimani are prominent Iranian actors.